TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

 1000ms timeout, so this is consistent but not demonstrated); whether this generalizes past one grid size and two tools (BQSKit and Cirq untested).

+**[Addenda 39-41] explain why heavy-hex is immune, and it is not what it looked like.** `CouplingMap.from_heavy_hex(d)` is bipartite with *unbalanced* parts, so it admits no perfect matching at all -- meaning the dense-pair circuit family can never push it past ~84% device occupancy, and Addendum 40's clean no-cliff result on heavy-hex (d=5 and d=7, 165 runs, zero cliff) was measured entirely outside the regime where the cliff lives.
+Addendum 41 isolated this with a synthetic bipartite graph matched to heavy-hex's own degree statistics (~2.2-2.3 average, mostly degree-2) but with *balanced* parts, so true 100% occupancy is reachable: **it cliffs at ~296-303x**, squarely inside the square grid's own range despite half the average degree. **Heavy-hex's immunity is its occupancy ceiling, not its sparsity** -- and IBM's hardware topology choice may be incidentally protective against this pathology for reasons worth investigating on their own terms.

+**[Addenda 42-49] traced the cliff's cost to two passes that clear at different thresholds, then corrected two of their own claims doing so.**
+At finer resolution the sparse-graph slow region is a multi-step staircase, not a one-step cliff, and `VF2PostLayout` stops costing time one occupancy step *before* `VF2Layout` becomes cheap.
+Reading Qiskit's source and C API docs explains why: the two passes call different Rust entry points with different search-ordering heuristics (VF2++ for `VF2Layout`, identity-start for `VF2PostLayout`).
+New instrumentation (`VF2PostLayout_stop_reason`, and whether each pass ran at all) then established across all three topologies that **`VF2PostLayout` is never skipped**, and that its cost is governed entirely by whether `VF2Layout` succeeded -- collapsing to ~0 ms where it did, costing seconds where it did not.
+Two claims were retracted along the way: a "third behaviour" on heavy-hex (Addendum 43) turned out to be a cross-machine timer-resolution artefact (Addendum 48), and a "serious reproducibility problem" (Addendum 46) was revised once a third run showed two of three agreeing to within 1% (Addendum 47).

+**[Addendum 50] overturned this series' own headline finding by testing it properly.** Addenda 46-49 had established, across 171 instrumented rows, that `VF2PostLayout` returned `"no better solution found"` *every single time* -- never improving a layout, while sometimes spending 21 seconds to conclude that.
+But every one of those runs passed a bare `CouplingMap` with **no error rates**, and finding a lower-*error* layout is the pass's entire purpose.
+Re-run on `FakeTorino` (a real 133-qubit IBM Heron snapshot with calibration data), against a control arm on the identical topology and basis with error rates stripped: the control still says "no better solution found" everywhere, while **the calibrated arm returns `"solution found"`**.
+The streak was an artefact of never giving the pass anything to optimise.
+A second, unpredicted result from the same
+run: with error rates present `VF2PostLayout` costs ~130 ms at *every* occupancy -- including where it finds nothing -- taking total compile time from ~50 ms to ~175 ms, roughly 3.4x, essentially all of it this one pass.
+That run also confirms a real calibrated device shows **no occupancy cliff**, closing the "never tested on real hardware topology" gap Addendum 38 identified in Benchpress.

+**[Addenda 51-66] found the cliff's true structural dependency, through a long chain of self-correction.** Every measurement through Addendum 50 used one circuit family -- `dense_pairs`, a disjoint union of N/2 2-qubit edges.
+Testing other families (a connected path, a random regular graph, a star) found **no cliff at all on any of them**, for different reasons in each case (Addendum 51) -- the central claim narrows from "the occupancy cliff" to "the occupancy cliff, for this specific circuit shape."
+Interpolating between `dense_pairs` and a connected chain found the cliff vanishes in a **single step**, not gradually (Addendum 52).
+A promising-looking lead -- component count divisible by 3 -- was sighted independently three times at two grid sizes (Addenda 53, 59, 61-62), then **directly falsified**: holding component count fixed at 18 and only varying composition produced opposite outcomes (Addendum 63).
+The real variable, isolated by systematically varying dominant-component size (13 to 40 qubits, all cliffing without bare edges) and bare-edge count (0, 1, 17 bare 2-qubit edges): **the presence of a sufficient number of bare 2-qubit edges** in the interaction graph -- not component count, not how large a single dominant component is -- separates every fast outcome from every cliffing one measured so far (Addenda 63-65). **The exact threshold is not yet located**: 1 bare edge still cliffs (Addendum 66), 17 is fast, and nothing in between has been tested.
+Separately, grid size itself was found to matter independently: 4x4 shows no cliff at all despite satisfying every known structural condition, and 8x8's slow region is three times wider than 6x7's (Addenda 56-57) -- meaning the `spare=2` reference point used throughout Addenda 51-55's structural work was only valid at 6x7's own size, and none of the bare-edge findings has yet been re-checked at 8x8's own resolution.

 ## 7. Where this stands

 **Solid:**